reubensultana/SQLMonitor/database_schema/SQLMonitor/README.md

 ```

 The `\Synonyms\synonyms.sql` script is also included, however has the Archive database name "hard-coded" as `SqlMonitorArchive` - you will have to change that if you used a different database name.

+&nbsp;

+## Other Considerations

+Thge following scripts should be modified so that the password used when creating the respective Server or Database objects (see scripts) is not the defrault one supplied with this solution.

+1. The script `\Security\encryption.sql` contains the password used to encrypt the CERTIFICATE object;

+2. The script `\Security\users.sql` creates the "SqlReports" login using a default password.